-In addition to these well-known traditional marketing techniques, you obviously need to consider digital marketing that brings its whole world of strategies and tools.
-Digital marketing is usually much more reactive and makes it easier to measure ROI (Return On Investment).
+In addition to these well-known traditional marketing techniques, digital marketing must be considered, with its whole world of unique strategies and tools.
+Digital marketing is usually much more reactive than traditional marketing, and makes it easier to measure ROI (Return on Investment).

 - Retargeting: Displaying relevant ads to former visitors of your web site

-- How mature your company and your products and services are
+- The maturity of your company and your products and services

 - Your goals